wagjamin/inkfuse/README.md

 - `exec`: Code that takes a suboperator DAG and executes it.
 - `interpreter`: Generates the InkFuse vectorized interpreter from the suboperators.
 - `runtime`: Runtime structs like hash tables that can be accessed from within the generated code.
-- `sotrage`: Backing storage engine containing relations of certain types.
+- `storage`: Backing storage engine containing relations of certain types.
 A table is effectively a collection of vectors containing raw data.
 This part of InkFuse probably received the least amount of love.
 It's all about being functional.

 ## Configuring Inkfuse
 Inkfuse comes with the following CMake settings that can be configured: